 This constant game of cat and mouse has long highlighted the need for a truly proactive approach to malvertising that can predict new attack types before they’re able to execute and wreak havoc on your website and user experience.

-cleanAD’s Threat Mitigation Language (TML) is a powerful yet efficient proprietary language to define behaviors and apply custom, context-aware logic for telemetry gathering and executing of advanced threat neutralization techniques.
+HUMAN Malvertising Defense uses a proprietary Threat Mitigation Language (TML) to define behaviors and apply custom, context-aware logic for telemetry gathering and executing of advanced threat neutralization techniques.
 TML facilitates quick categorization of potentially harmful threats, including key indicators, behavioral traits, and other identifying metadata, for pairing with appropriate mitigation strategies.

 TML allows us to not only dynamically identify and block new attack variants, but unlike protection approaches that rely on blocklisting, it also means that a threat does not need to be known to be stopped.

 TML is HUMAN’s unique threat mitigation language consisting of a set of instructions executed by the Malvertising Defense script, running in-browser and which is used to govern our protection methodology and define:

 - What a threat is and how it is relevant to our customers

 - How to classify and categorize those threats